chriscauley/unrest-vue-reactive-storage/README.md

 ## TODO

 * I want to make this true about `store.save(data)`: `store.getOne(id)` will then return the object without triggering a request, but all `getPage` requests will be marked stale.

+* Document ReactiveRestApi and make equivalent apis for memory+local storages.

+* Maybe make a ReactiveSocketApi (?)